-I like the hypothetical questions Tim offers for people who think they can’t let go of anything from their current to-do list to free up any time.
+I like Tim’s hypothetical questions for people who think they can’t let go of anything from their current to-do list to free up any time.

-- If you had a heart attack and had to work two hours per day, what would you do?
+- What would you do if you had a heart attack and had to work two hours per day?

-- If you had a gun to your head and had to stop doing 4/5 of different time-consuming activities, what would you remove?
+- What would you remove if you had a gun to your head and had to stop doing 4/5 of different time-consuming activities?